flaringmonitor/viirs-flare-code/README.md

 **Philosophy**
 The methodologies outlined offer a systematic and objective means of monitoring flaring activity and have the potential to be transferred in other hydrocarbon-producing regions across the world.

-By analyzing both Reported Flare Volume and derivative Estimate Flare Volume datasets, corporations, governments, and communities can better understand emission levels on a holistic, near real-time basis and more quickly identify where new infrastructure is required.
+By analyzing both Reported & Estimated Flare Volume and tons of equivalent CO<sub>2</sub> datasets, corporations, governments, and communities can better understand emission levels on a holistic, near real-time basis and more quickly identify where new infrastructure is required.

-**Quick Start** (All bullets to be hyperlinked)
+**Quick Start**
 * Clone this repository to your local computer
 * [Visit the website](https://www.flaringmonitor.org/)
 * [Read our April 2020 White Paper (see Detailed Methodology section)](https://www.flaringmonitor.org/)
 * [Download and process the raw data using Detailed Methodology](https://github.com/flaringmonitor/viirs-flare-data)

-**Need help?**
-If you run into any issues or facing challenges in recreating the methodology or results, please feel free to reach out to us on contact@flaringmonitor.org.

 **Development**

 * Clone this repository using git (command-line) or GitKraken (GUI).
 * Install Python 3.6+ and run the processing code.

 **Contributing**

 * Write your code
 * Add tests for new functionality
 * Submit a pull request to us with comments indicating what you changed and why
 * Reach out to one of the developers on our team if you have any questions

+**Need Help?**
+If you run into any issues or facing challenges in recreating the methodology or results, please feel free to reach out to us at contact@flaringmonitor.org.

 **References**